It’s the day after the Super Bowl and all I can think is, “thank god for stretchy pants.”

 One word of advice, which is applicable to any and all roasted chicken dishes: season the bird the day before and leave it uncovered on a plate or baking sheet in your refrigerator over night.
 The cold temp will dry out the chicken resulting in absurdly crispy skin.
 And what other reason is there for making a whole roast chicken?!

-- 2 tablespoons apple cider vinegar or sherry vinegar
+- 2 Tbsp apple cider vinegar or sherry vinegar

 The night before:

-- In a small bowl, combine 1 tablespoon salt, pepper, rosemary, and zest from 1 lemon.
-Drizzle chicken with 2 tablespoons olive oil, then season on all sides with herb mixture.
+- In a small bowl, combine 1 Tbsp salt, black pepper, rosemary, and zest from 1 lemon.
+Drizzle chicken with 2 Tbsp olive oil, then season on all sides with herb mixture.
 Place chicken on a baking sheet or tray lined with plastic wrap, then let sit uncovered in the fridge overnight.

 The day of:

 - Place chicken on a cutting board to rest, then place pan over medium-high heat.
-Add 2 tablespoons apple cider or sherry vinegar and scrape the bottom of the pan.
+Add apple cider or sherry vinegar and scrape the bottom of the pan.
+Serve chicken immediately with grapes, shallot, and sauce spooned over top.